-CATCH-UP CONTRIBUTIONS
+CATCH-UP 401(K) CONTRIBUTIONS

-If you are or will be at least 50 years old by the end of a calendar year, you may elect to make additional before-tax contributions for that year called "catch-up" contributions.
+If you are or will be at least 50 years old by the end of a calendar year, you may elect to make additional 401(k) contributions for that year called "catch-up" contributions (like regular 401(k) contributions, Catch-up 401(k) contributions can be made either as Pre-tax or as Roth elective deferrals).

-These catch-up contributions are over and above the regular before-tax contributions you make under the 401(k) feature and are not subject to any other Plan contribution limits except that the total of your regular before-tax contributions and your catch-up contributions cannot exceed more than 75% of your eligible pay for the year.
+Catch-up 401(k) contributions are over and above the regular 401(k) contributions you make under the 401(k) feature and are not subject to any other Plan contribution limits except that the total of your regular 401(k) contributions (both Pre-tax and Roth elective deferrals) and your Catch-up 401(k) contributions cannot exceed more than 75% of your eligible pay for the year.

-The annual limits on the total amount of regular before-tax contributions and catch-up contributions permitted in 2020 are as follows:
+The annual limits on the total amount of regular 401(k) contributions and Catch-up 401k) contributions permitted in 2023 are as follows: